DavidHGillen/Satisfactory_ModelingTools/SF_CommonParts.md

 ### Ladder/Walkway Parts
 This collection contains two samples of walkway surfaces and some modifier based ladder pieces.

-Do not duplicate the Samples and instead use their sizes and ub mapping as a guideline for your own walkway.
+Do not duplicate the Samples and instead use their sizes and uv mapping as a guideline for your own walkway.
 There is no standardization of walkway sizes or implementations.

 When resizing the ladder be sure to adjust the array modifier on the rungs, and resize the uv's on the side supports when you stretcch or shorten it.